CodeYourFuture/CYF-PD/content/blocks/teamwork-project-s1/readme.md

       Discuss **as a class** the **responsibilities** of the following tech roles.

-      Write a **brief description** for each of them on a post-its and share the post it on a collaborative board:
+      Write a **brief description** for each of them on a post-it and share the post it on a collaborative board:

       * Front-end web developer